Chronic Wasting Disease Surveillance Program

 • Date of harvest or salvage

-• Species: White-tailed deer, mule deer, or elk (not accepting moose at this time)
+• Species: White-tailed deer, mule deer, elk, or moose

 • Sex of animal